kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/managing-your-learning-context/sleep.md

 ## Reflection: Sleep Hygiene

 <aside>
-How good is your sleep hygiene?
-Which of the habits on the above list do you already practice?
+Which of the habits on the above sleep hygiene checklist do you already practice?
 Which of the habits would you like to try?"

 **Post your answers in the padlet below.**